pleabargain/EnglishHelpsYourCareer/idioms.md

 # Argue the toss
 *  (UK) If you argue the toss, you refuse to accept a decision and argue about it.

 # Arm and a leg
 *  If something costs an arm and a leg, it is very expensive.

 # Armchair critic
 *  An armchair critic is someone who offers advice but never shows that they could actually do any better.

 # Armchair quarterback
 *  (US)An armchair quarterback is someone who [offers advice to|yells at] an American football game but probably can't get out of the chair they are sitting in because they are so fat.

 # Armed to the teeth
 *  If people are armed to the teeth, they have lots of weapons.

 # Arrow in the quiver
 *  An arrow in the quiver is a strategy or option that could be used to achieve your objective.

 # As a rule
 *  If you do something as a rule, then you usually do it.
+* As a rule, I start my morning with a glass of water.
+*  As a rule, I don't leave my API keys on public servers.
+*    As a rule, I use different passwords on different websites.

 # As cold as ice
 *  This idiom can be used to describe a person who does not show any emotion.

 # As cold as stone
 *  If something is as cold as stone, it is very cold.
 If a person is as cold as stone, they are unemotional.

 # As cool as a cucumber
 *  If someone is as cool as a cucumber, they don't get worried by anything.

 # As mad as a hatter
 *  This simile means that someone is crazy or behaves very strangely.
 In the past many people who made hats went  insane because they had a lot of contact with mercury.

 # As neat as a new pin
 *  This idiom means tidy and clean.

 # As one man
 *  If people do something as one man, then they do it at exactly the same time or in complete agreement.

 # As the actress said to the bishop
 *  (UK) This idiom is used to highlight a sexual reference, deliberate or accidental.

 # As the crow flies
 *  This idiom is used to describe the shortest possible distance between two places.

 # As you sow, so shall you reap
 *  This means that if you do bad things to people, bad things will happen to you, or good things if you do good things.
 *  https://en.wiktionary.org/wiki/as_you_sow,_so_shall_you_reap

 # Asleep at the switch
 *  If someone is asleep at the switch, they are not doing their job or taking their responsibilities very carefully.
 'Asleep at the wheel' is an alternative.

 # Asleep at the wheel
 *  If someone is asleep at the wheel, they are not doing their job or taking their responsibilities very carefully.
 'Asleep at the switch' is an alternative.

 # At a loose end
 *  (UK) If you are at a loose end, you have spare time but don't know what to do with it.

 # At arm's length
 *  (India) If something is at arm's length, it is very close to you.

 # At death's door
 *  If someone looks as if they are at death's door, they look seriously unwell and might actually be dying.

 # At each other's throats
 *  If people are at each other's throats, they are fighting, arguing or competing ruthlessly.

 # At full tilt
 *  If something is at full tilt, it is going or happening as fast or as hard as possible.

 # At loggerheads
 *  If people are at loggerheads, they are arguing and can't agree on anything.

 # At loose ends
 *  (USA) If you are at a loose end, you have spare time but don't know what to do with it.

 # At odds
 *  If you are at odds with someone, you cannot agree with them and argue.

 # At sea
 *  If things are at sea, or all at sea, they are disorganized and chaotic.

 # At the coalface
 * (UK) If you work at the coalface, you deal with the real problems and issues, rather than sitting in a office discussing things in  a detached way.